firebase/quickstart-unity/dynamic_links/testapp/readme.md

       NOTE: `GoogleService-Info.plist` can be placed anywhere in the project.
   - Optional: Update the Project Bundle Identifier
-    - If you did not use `com.google.firebase.unity.dynamiclinks.testapp` as the project package name you will need to update the sample's Bundle Identifier.
+    - If you did not use `com.google.FirebaseUnityDynamicLinksTestApp.dev` as the project package name you will need to update the sample's Bundle Identifier.
       - Select the `File > Build Settings` menu option.